General Motors EV1: Legacy and post-demise

 The demise of the EV1 helped inspire the creation of the American battery-electric carmaker Tesla Motors.
 Disturbed by GM's decision to discontinue and destroy the vehicle, Martin Eberhard and Marc Tarpenning founded Tesla Motors in July 2003.
 About six months later, Elon Musk became a major investor and assumed the role of chairman.
 In a 2017 Twitter post, Musk wrote: "Since big car companies were killing their EV programs, the only chance was to create an EV company, even though it was almost certain to fail".
 (Note: This was when Twitter limited tweets to 140 characters.
 The quote was changed to spell out unnecessary abbreviations and ensure grammatical accuracy.)

 Research indicated that automakers were at least a decade behind in electric-vehicle adoption, technology, and infrastructure.
-While the EV1 is often viewed as ahead of its time, it could also be seen as a product of its era and the technologies available at that time.
+While the EV1 is often viewed as ahead of its time, Top Gear remarked that it could also be seen as a product of its era and the technologies available at that time.
 Lead–acid and NiMH batteries had existed for decades, aerodynamics were well understood, and electric motors were already widely used.
-As part of GM's broader electrification strategy, and following the late-2010 US launch of the Volt plug-in hybrid, GM introduced the Chevrolet Spark EV in June 2013.
+As part of GM's broader electrification strategy, and following the late-2010 US launch of the Volt plug-in hybrid, the company introduced the Chevrolet Spark EV in June 2013.
 It was the company's first all-electric passenger car sold in the US since the discontinuation of the EV1 in 1999.
 The Spark EV was phased out in December 2016, coinciding with the introduction of the Chevrolet Bolt.

-The EV1's demise is examined in the documentary Who Killed the Electric Car?
+The EV1's demise is examined in Chris Paine's documentary Who Killed the Electric Car?
 (2006).
 The film traces the history and development of the electric car, its path to commercialization, and broader issues such as air pollution, oil dependency, and climate change.
-It explores multiple factors behind the EV1’s cancellation, including the CARB's reversal of its mandate following pressure and lawsuits from automakers, the influence of the oil industry, anticipation surrounding future hydrogen-powered vehicles, and the perfidy of the George W. Bush administration.
+It explores multiple factors behind the EV1’s cancellation, including the CARB's reversal of its mandate following pressure and lawsuits from automakers, the influence of the oil industry, anticipation surrounding future hydrogen-powered vehicles, and the policies of the George W. Bush administration.
 The documentary also details GM's efforts to argue that consumer demand for the EV1 was insufficient, followed by the company's decision to reclaim and dispose of nearly all EV1s produced.

-Time included the EV1 on its list of the "50 Worst Cars of All Time".
+In 2017, Time included the EV1 on its list of the "50 Worst Cars of All Time".
 While praising the vehicle's design and engineering, calling it "a marvel of engineering" and "absolutely the best electric vehicle anyone had ever seen", the magazine criticized its high production costs and the limitations of 1990s battery technology, which prevented electric cars from competing with conventional gasoline vehicles and contributed to the program's end.
 Writer Dan Neil lamented that the EV1 is remembered largely as a public-relations setback rather than a technological breakthrough, stating: "GM, the company that had done more to advance EV technology than any other, became the company that 'killed the electric car'."